ggordham/ora-presentations/tune-that-SQL-RMOUG/README.md

 @plan_sql_id <SQL_ID>
 ```

 You should then get a detailed explain plan for the SQL statement.
+Note depending on the statement you may get more than one plan, as Oracle allows for multiple execution plans for the same statement.

 ### Current Baselines